subhodeepb24/backend_assignment/readme.txt

 - Requirement 5: As mentioned above, the API endpoint has been hosted and deployed using Firebase Functions.
-For the database, I have invited ayush@pncl.tech to the MongoDB Atlas project and an email should have been sent for the same.
+For the database, I have invited Ayush using his email to the MongoDB Atlas project and an email should have been sent for the same.
 In the MongoDB Atlas, one can click on 'Databases' in the left menu panel and then click on 'Browse Collections' option next to the Cluster options to view the database (questions), collections (questions and topics) and corresponding indices of the 2 collections.